Flag of Des Moines, Iowa

-The flag of Des Moines, Iowa, was designed by Walter T. Proctor.
-Set on a blue background is a red vertical stripe along the hoist with the right side of the stripe angling inward toward the hoist and a white balance of three horizontal "bridges."
+The flag of Des Moines, Iowa, United States was designed by Walter T. Proctor.
+Set on a blue background is a red vertical stripe along the hoist with the right side of the stripe angling inward toward the hoist and a white balance of three horizontal "bridges".

 Symbolism

 Red stripe

 Although there is no documented symbolism for the red stripe, its creator indicated that the selection of the colors red, white and blue were to mirror the color scheme of the flag of the United States of America.

 White bridges

 The three white "bridges" across the flag symbolize the Grand, Locust, and Walnut Street bridges at the Des Moines River.

 Starting September 19, 2016 the Grand Avenue bridge was closed for demolition then subsequent rebuilding due to structural deficiencies, and reopened at the end of 2017.
 The other bridges adjacent to the Grand Ave. bridge are scheduled for the same treatment in the following years.
 They will not be rebuilt in the same style and will not have functional arch supports.
 Construction will be standard square/rectangle design with facade arches on the sides.